How Dietary Guidance Can Help

-The nutritional requirements of our pets change based on their breed, size, age and general state of health.
-Because there is such a diversity in the dietary needs of our pets, our vets are proud to offer dietary counselling to our clients in order to help them find the food that works best for their four-legged friends.
+The nutritional requirements of our pets vary by breed, size, age and overall health.
+Because there is such a diversity in the dietary needs of our pets, our vets are proud to offer nutritional counselling to our clients to help them find the food that works best for their four-legged friends.

-We offer a wide range of veterinarian-exclusive food formulas using high-quality ingredients, strict quality controls that are based on extensive research into pet nutrition.
+We offer a wide range of veterinarian-exclusive food formulas made with high-quality ingredients and produced under strict quality controls, based on extensive research into pet nutrition.

 Debunking Dietary Myths